daPhyre/brackets-jscompiler/README.md

 })(window);
 ```

+You can create multiple outputs by adding more JSON objects to the main **outputs** array.

-You can also customize the default template for new projects at `File > Compress JavaScript: Options template`.
+Also, you can customize the default template for new projects at `File > Compress JavaScript: Options template`.
 Careful!
 This is only for advanced users.
 Updates will restore the template to prevent unexpected crashes.

 ## Special thanks

 Special thanks to Steffen Bruchmann and Peter Flynn, who helped me a lot on my first steps with brackets extension development.

+Special thanks also to mrmckeb, kevinmerckx and bbak for their support and ideas through GitHub.